Bohanon: Religious Witness and Public Policy

-Long before anyone had heard of the “religious right” there was a “religious left” using its resources, influence and prestige to lobby the public sector to promote so-called progressive public policies.
+Long before anyone had heard of the “religious right,” there was a “religious left” using its resources, influence and prestige to lobby the public sector to promote so-called progressive public policies.
 And it continues to influence; I saw it in full force on a visit to Rhode Island last month when an ecumenical group joined forces with a national denomination’s conference to rally for an increase in the minimum wage.

-Advocates of an increased minimum wage, for example, argue it is a moral issue.
+Advocates of an increased minimum wage, for example, argue that it is a moral issue.
 They cite a Congressional Budget Office (CBO) study indicating that increasing the wage from $7.25 an hour to $10.10 an hour “would lift 900,000 people out of poverty.”

 Another issue that is dear to the heart of the religious left: U.S. immigration policy.
-“Progressive” Christians aid immigrants — both legal and illegal — call for less-restrictive immigration policies.
-Classical liberals (aka libertarians like myself) are sympathetic to calls for more-open borders.
+“Progressive” Christians aid immigrants — both legal and illegal — and call for less-restrictive immigration policies.
+Classical liberals (aka libertarians like me) are sympathetic to calls for more-open borders.
 But please let us be clear about the trade-offs: Some domestic residents will be made worse off.

 There are millions of folks currently living outside the United States who would jump at the chance to work in our country at minimum-wage or sub-minimum-wage jobs.
 Many currently take incredible risks to come to our country, and many more would surely arrive if we adopted an open-border policy.
-Open immigration, however, would increase the supply of less-skilled workers putting downward pressure on the wages of less-skilled U.S. natives.
+Open immigration, however, would increase the supply of less-skilled workers, which puts downward pressure on the wages of less-skilled U.S. natives.
 Indeed, the only way both new immigrants and less-skilled natives could all have a shot at working is if the existing minimum-wage were lowered or abolished.

 Open immigration coupled with an increased minimum wage is hardly a recipe for ushering in a messianic reign of social justice.
-Quite the opposite: The number of unemployed would skyrocket and the shadowy underground labor market would grow.
-While some low-income households would benefit many of our poorest citizens would be harmed.
+Quite the opposite: The number of unemployed would skyrocket, and the shadowy underground labor market would grow.
+While some low-income households would benefit, many of our poorest citizens would be harmed.

 Faith, by definition, is not scientific or systematic.
 It is as the apostle says “the substance of things hoped for, the evidence of things unseen.”
 We are all vulnerable to letting our faith in God, Jesus, Allah or the Spirit mingle uncritically with our political prejudices and passions.
 We make our political positions “little gods” — impervious to evidence, discussion or modification.
 I confess my guilt in that regard.

 People of faith quite naturally look to their faith to inform their perspective on public policy.
-May we all, left or right, Republican or Democrat, conservative, libertarian or progressive approach our religious witness in the public sphere with humility and charity.
+May we all, left or right, Republican or Democrat, conservative, libertarian or progressive, approach our religious witness in the public sphere with humility and charity.
 Let us not make a false idol out of our politics.

 Cecil Bohanon, Ph.D., an adjunct scholar with the Indiana Policy Review Foundation, is a professor of economics at Ball State University.